kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.1501   General.

-\(a\) Each operating limitation specified in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1503   Airspeed limitations: general.|§29.1503]] through 29.1525 and other limitations and information necessary for safe operation must be established.
+\(a\) Each operating limitation specified in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1503   Airspeed limitations: general.|§§29.1503]] through 29.1525 and other limitations and information necessary for safe operation must be established.

-\(b\) The operating limitations and other information necessary for safe operation must be made available to the crewmembers as prescribed in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1541   General.|§29.1541]] through 29.1589.
+\(b\) The operating limitations and other information necessary for safe operation must be made available to the crewmembers as prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1541   General.|§§29.1541]] through 29.1589.

 (Secs.
 313(a), 601, 603, 604, and 605 of the Federal Aviation Act of 1958 (49 U.S.C.
 1354(a), 1421, 1423, 1424, and 1425); and sec.
 6(c), Dept. of Transportation Act (49 U.S.C.
 1655(c)))